trychlos/pwix-options/README.md

         * Constructor
         * @param {Object} options the options to be managed *
-        * The BaseOpt base class takes care of managing the known options, either as a value, or as a function which return a value.
+        * The Base base class takes care of managing the known options, either as a value, or as a function which return a value.
         * In some case where the expected value is a string, the base class also can accept an object with 'namespace' and 'i18n' keys.
         * All options are accepted as long as the corresponding getter/setter method exists in this derived class.
         *